vendidero/woocommerce-germanized/readme.txt

 == Screenshots ==

-1. Some of Germanized for WooCommerce checkout adjustments to comply with the button solution
+1. Some of the checkout adjustments to comply with the button solution
 2. General settings screen
 3. Germanized for WooCommerce Legal Checkboxes UI
 4. WooCommerce Multistep Checkout (Pro)
+5. Manage shipments for orders

 == Changelog ==